 R. B. Roden, 112 Kelly Dr., Moore, Okla.
 73060, Dec.
 14-Our meeting at Sulphur, Okla. closed without visible results.
 We feel that much good will come from the meeting.
-We had visitors from Cameron, Texas, high time to awake out of our sleep: for now is our Oklahoma City, and the surrounding congregations.
+We had visitors from Cameron, Texas, Oklahoma City, and the surrounding congregations.
 Joe Hisle and Tom E. Smith were our preaching visitors.
 We did appreciate them all.
 I would like to take this opportunity, as we close this year of 1967, to thank each of you for visiting my meetings, and may God watch over each of us the coming year.
 We pray that we can see you next year.
 By the time this issue of the O. P. A. reaches you our New Year's meeting will be history.
 We are expecting a large crowd this year.
 Our work in this area is moving along very nicely, and if you know of any one in this area that would like to find any of the faithful congregations, please let me hear from you.

 Cicero Goddard, 3229 E. 116th St., Cleveland, Ohio 44120-The congregation here seems to hold its own; we have visitors most every Lord's Day.
 I have received several letters concerning liberalism.
 None are specific as to what they mean.
 To my knowledge, the word "liberal" is mentioned 4 times in the Scriptures; 3 times in the old and 1 in the new.
 I feel that when accusations are made they should be spelled out so brethren may judge as to a person's guilt or innocence.
 This word, as is true with others in our language, has several connotations.
 I personally am opposed to liberalism in any form whether it be freedom of thought, speech or action.
 I am, too, opposed to latitudenarianism-one who is broad, lax, or over tolerant in religious principles.
 I am opposed to him who departs from strict standards of orthodoxy.
 Liberalism is here involved.
 The Scriptures are very plain as to what should be done concerning those who are not loyal to the Scriptures.
 Eph.
-5:11-12 tells us to have no fellowship with the unfruitful works of darkness, but rather reprove them as it is a shame to speak of those things done by them in secret.
+5:11-12 tells us to have no fellowship with the uniruitful works of darkness, but rather reprove them as it is a shame to speak of those things done by them in secret.
 Amos asked how can two walk together except they be agreed (Amos 3:3).
-It is im- meeting there was blessed by the attendance of many
+It is impossible for a member of the church to have fellowship with those who are not members unless the member compromises his principles.
+If I cannot call on those who are digressive to take part in the worship, yet can call on him who can, this makes me inconsistent, for I preach one thing and practice another.
+One form of digression is no different from another-both are digression.
+See also 2 Cor.
+6:14-18 and Rom.
+1:29-32.